 This renowned Rio de Janeiro mountain of granite and quartz strikingly rises 396 metres (1,299 ft) above Guanabara Bay.
 Its name comes from its resemblance to the cone-shaped blocks of refined sugar.
 These were one of Brazil’s most recognisable exports from the 17th to the 19th centuries.
 The mountain is now a UNESCO World Heritage Site.

-Enjoy the sights from the cable car, then take your time with a cocktail at a bar on the summit.
+Enjoy the sights from the cable car, then take your time with a cocktail at a bar on the summit at sunset.
 Here, you can appreciate the incredible 360-degree views.

 backpacking in rio